 William DIWELL: – Died September 1939 at Jeparit.
 William was my ggg uncle.
 His obituary mentioned his work as a builder and the several buildings in Portland remaining, at the time of his death, as memorials to his work.
 It does mention he was a native of Portland, however, he was born at Merino.
 It correctly states his wife Frances was a native of Portland.

 Henry MORTIMER: Died 6 September 1948 at Portland.
 Another ggg uncle of mine, Henry was the son of James Mortimer and Rosanna Buckland.
 He was born in Cavendish and was eighty at the time of his death at Portland.
-He is best known at this blog as Mr Mortimer of Mr Mortimer’s Daughters.
-This was an informative notice as it listed Henry’s children, grandchildren and great-grandchildren.
+He is best known on this blog as Mr Mortimer of Mr Mortimer’s Daughters.
+This was an informative notice as it listed Henry’s children, grandchildren, and great-grandchildren.